+"Act" shall mean the St. Francis Xavier University Act.

-- "Agreement" (always capitalized) shall mean this collective agreement between the Parties. - "Academic Administrator" shall mean a person who holds an academic administrative position (ie: Dean of Faculty, Director of School, University Librarian, Academic Vice-President and Provost, President), or a person authorized to act in that capacity who has academic rank but is excluded from the bargaining unit for the duration of his or her appointment. - "Academic Calendar," when printed with initial upper-case letters, shall mean the document prepared annually by the Registrar and reviewed by the University Senate that contains, in part, a description of the University's academic programmes, regulations, and courses. - "Academic year" shall refer to the part of the university year between September 1 of one calendar year and August 31 of the next. - "Academic Vice President and Provost," when printed with initial upper-case letters, shall mean the Academic Vice President and Provost of St. Francis Xavier University. - "Article" [see "Section", below] - "Association" shall mean the St. Francis Xavier Association of University Teachers (StFXAUT). - "Board" shall mean the Board of Governors of St. Francis Xavier University.
+"Agreement" (always capitalized) shall mean this Collective Agreement between the Parties.

+"Academic Administrator" shall mean a person who holds an academic administrative position (ie: Dean of Faculty, Director of School (with the exception of the Director of the School of Nursing), University Librarian, Academic Vice-President & Provost, President), or a person authorized to act in that capacity who has academic rank but is excluded from the bargaining unit for the duration of their appointment.

+"Academic Calendar" shall mean the document prepared annually by the Registrar and reviewed by the University Senate that contains, in part, a description of the University's academic programmes, regulations, and courses.

+"Academic year" shall refer to the part of the university year between September 1 of one calendar year and August 31 of the next.

+"Academic Vice President & Provost" or "AVP", shall mean the Academic Vice President & Provost of St. Francis Xavier University.

+"Article" [see "Section", below]

+"Association" shall mean the St. Francis Xavier Association of University Teachers (StFXAUT).

+"Board" shall mean the Board of Governors of St. Francis Xavier University.

-"Chair," when used without qualification and when printed with an initial upper-case letter, shall mean the Chair of one of the Departments of the Faculty of Arts, Faculty of Business, Faculty of Education or the Faculty of Science of St. Francis Xavier University.
+"Chair", when used without qualification shall mean the Chair of one of the Departments of the Faculty of Arts, Faculty of Business, Faculty of Education or the Faculty of Science of St. Francis Xavier University.